cemsbr/of_core/README.rst

 Besides the operations related to the messages above and OpenFlow handshake, this NApp emits basic OpenFlow status events.

+*This NApp supports OpenFlow 1.0 and 1.3.
+OF 1.3 support is experimental.*

 ##########
 Installing
 ##########